hmito/esj73web/presentation_en.md

 - **All presentations must use the PCs provided at the venue**.
 Presentations using personal laptops are not permitted.
     - The operating system of the presentation PC runs **Windows 11**, and presentations can be made from **PowerPoint files or PDFs**.
     - Videos can be played if they are in MP4 format.
 Other formats are not guaranteed.
-- **Presenters must register their PowerPoint or PDF files or other presentation data on the presentation PC in advance in the speaker ready room located in the venue.**
+- **Presenters must register their PowerPoint or PDF files or other presentation data on the presentation PC in advance in the speaker ready room ([East wing of the Academic Center Bldg at Kyoto Univ., 共東12](/venue_en#Venue-Map)).**
     - Please prepare a USB flash drive or CD-R containing the presentation file and come to the speaker ready room.
     - Oral presenters must submit their presentation files **during the designated submission times for each presentation day**.
         - Presentations on 11th Mar.: 12:00–14:00 on 11th